-The Compensation Committee is chaired by Liselott Kilaas and its other members are Stein Erik Hagen and Terje Utstrand.
-The Executive Vice President HR acts as the committee's secretary.
+The Compensation Committee is chaired by Liselott Kilaas, and the other members are Stein Erik Hagen and Terje Utstrand.
+The SVP HR & Compensation acts as the committee's secretary.
 The composition of the committee meets the requirements of the NUES Code of Practice as regards independence, and all three committee members are considered to be independent of senior executives.
 The mandate of the committee is set out in the Rules of Procedure for the Board of Directors and in brief is as follows: